plemiszki/socket-bot/README.md

 [live]: http://peterlemiszki.com/socket-bot

-Socket Bot is a platformer(ish) puzzle browser game built with HTML Canvas.
+Socket Bot is a platformer browser game built with HTML Canvas.
 In each level, the player must redirect the flow of electricity by inserting or removing panels from sockets, creating a path to the exit.

 ![Screenshot](/images/shot-2.jpg)